Our Top-Quality Teachers

 Dr. Randy Regal

-Dr. Regal began serious pursuit of the trumpet as a sophomore at Redford Union High School.
+Dr. Regal (aka “The Professor”) began serious pursuit of the trumpet as a sophomore at Redford Union High School in suburban Detroit.
 He took lessons from Irving Sarin, former first trumpet in the Pittsburgh Symphony under Fritz Reiner, throughout high school.
 Afterwards, he attended Boston Conservatory of Music (BCM), where he was first trumpet in the BCM Wind Ensemble his freshman year.
 Then, life took a turn, and he eventually decided to leave BCM and pursue a career in pharmacy and enrolled at the University of Michigan.
-He is currently an Associate Clinical Professor of Pharmacy in Adult Internal Medicine/Gastroenterology at that institution’s hospital and college of pharmacy.
+He is currently an Associate Clinical Professor of Pharmacy in Adult Internal Medicine/Gastroenterology at Michigan Medicine and the College of Pharmacy.

-His bio from his early years includes two years in the Livonia Youth Symphony, 2 years with the Stevenson High School Jazz Band, one year as assistant first trumpet in the Detroit Metropolitan Orchestra, and a featured co-soloist with the Michigan State Fair Honors Band under William D. Revelli.
-He currently plays with the Plymouth Community Band and gigs with a piano player named Emmon Scott as the A-dynamic Duo.
+His bio from his early years includes two years in the Livonia Youth Symphony, two years with the Stevenson High School Jazz Band, one year as assistant first trumpet in the Detroit Metropolitan Orchestra, and a featured co-soloist with the Michigan State Fair Honors Band under William D. Revelli in 1974.
+He currently plays second trumpet with the University of Michigan Life Science Orchestra in Ann Arbor.
+He also rehearses and performs with various pianists as part of a trumpet-piano jazz-pop duo.
 The duo plays its own arrangements of popular music from the 50’s through today, as well as their own brand of rock, classical, and traditional pieces for cocktail hours and other events.
 “Eclectic tunes with forks and spoons”, as he puts it.
+From 2015 through 2020, he played in the Plymouth Community Band under the baton of Carl Battishill.
+He says, “Just like HCOM, the Plymouth Community Band is an organization that blesses the Plymouth community with talent, vision, and musical opportunities, and I would like to see them work in consort to better serve the community.”

 “I feel that an extremely important component of any person’s education should include something in the arts, whether it be literature, language, dance, vocal, or instrumental music.
 That said, I understand the need for balance and perspective about life’s priorities.
 First and foremost, I want my students to have fun practicing and performing, and I individualize my approach to teaching based on each unique personality.”